-3.3.2 The calculation of capital requirements
+3.3.2 The Calculation of Capital Requirements

-- 3.3.2.1 The HoAF is expected to provide the risk management function with his or her perspective on the elements of the SCR calculation that are within his or her area of expertise.
-Examples of such areas include, TPs, pricing, known data issues, results from actual vs. expected analyses, etc. The provision of this information to the risk management function is expected to be documented. - 3.3.2.2 The HoAF is expected to review the risk management function's assessment of the appropriateness of the internal model or standard formula for the undertaking.
-In that regard the HoAF is expected to identify any material limitations or omissions in that assessment, based on his or her knowledge of TPs, reinsurance, pricing, etc. This review is also expected to consider the risk management function's assessment of the materiality of deviations from the assumptions underlying the internal model or standard formula.
-Finally the review is expected to identify and comment on any material improvements that, in the opinion of the HoAF, are required to the assessment. - 3.3.2.3 In terms of the SCR calculations, the HoAF is expected to consider whether they are consistent with: - i. the underwriting policy; - ii. the assumptions and methodologies underlying the TPs;and - iii. the undertaking's reinsurance programme;
+- 3.3.2.1 The HoAF is expected to provide the Risk Management Function with his or her perspective on the elements of the SCR calculation that are within his or her area of expertise.
+Examples of such areas include, TPs, pricing, known data issues, results from actual vs. expected analyses, etc. The provision of this information to the Risk Management Function is expected to be documented. - 3.3.2.2 The HoAF is expected to consider the Risk Management Function's assessment of the appropriateness of the internal model or standard formula for the undertaking.
+In that regard the HoAF is expected to comment on any material limitations or omissions that he or she identifies in that assessment, based on his or her knowledge of TPs, reinsurance, pricing, etc. He or she is also expected to consider the Risk Management Function's assessment of the materiality of deviations from the assumptions underlying the internal model or standard formula.
+Finally, the HoAF is expected to identify and comment on any material improvements that, in his or her opinion, are required to the assessment. - 3.3.2.3 In terms of the SCR calculations, the HoAF is expected to consider whether they are consistent with: - i. the underwriting policy; - ii. the assumptions and methodologies underlying the TPs; and - iii. the undertaking's reinsurance programme.

-3.3.3 The Opinion on the ORSA process
+3.3.3 The Opinion on the ORSA Process